• Skip to primary navigation

 It is a historical building that has been renovated with spacious rooms and a private bathroom.
 These are private rooms.
 We had a large bed in one room and the other was a double room.
 Perfect for our family of 4.

-Another thing we loved about staying at Casas do Porto was someone meets you to hand over your keys and show you around.
+Another thing we loved about staying at Casas do Porto was someone meeting you to hand over your keys and show you around.
 Rui was our guy.
 Not only did he get us situated in the building, but gave us all his recommendations for places to visit and great restaurants.
 We took his recommendations and enjoyed our stay so much!

 Ribeira District